 ESI has proven helpful for some patients in the treatment of painful inflammatory conditions.
 ESI can also help determine whether surgery might be beneficial for pain associated with a herniated disc.
 When symptoms interfere with rehabilitative exercises, epidurals can ease the pain enough so that patients can continue their physical therapy.

 ESI should NOT be performed on people who have an infection or have bleeding problems.
 The injection may slightly elevate the blood sugar levels in patients with diabetes.
 It may also temporarily elevate blood pressure and eye pressure for patients with glaucoma.
 You should discuss this with your physician.

-If you think you may be pregnant or are trying to get pregnant, please tell the doctor.
-Fluoroscopy x- rays used during the procedure may be harmful to the baby.
+If you think you may be pregnant, tell the doctor.
+Fluoroscopy x- rays may be harmful to the baby.

 Who performs the procedure?

-The types of physicians who administer epidural steroid injections include physiatrists (PM&R), radiologists, anesthesiologists, neurologists, and surgeons.
+Physicians who perform epidural steroid injections include physiatrists (PM&R), radiologists, anesthesiologists, neurologists, and surgeons.

 What happens before treatment?

 The doctor who will perform the procedure reviews your medical history and previous imaging studies to plan the best approach for the injections.
 Be prepared to ask any questions at this appointment.